metal3d/docker-xmrig/README.md

 # or with podman
 podman pull docker.io/metal3d/xmrig
-docker run --name miner --rm -it \
+podman run --name miner --rm -it \
     -e POOL_URL=$POOL_URL \
     -e POOL_USER=$POOL_USER \
     -e POOL_PASS=$POOL_PASS \
     -e DONATE_LEVEL=$DONATE_LEVEL \
     docker.io/metal3d/xmrig

-# see the MSR notes below to avoid problems on low hashrates
+# See the MSR notes below to avoid problems on low hashrates.
+# You'll need `sudo` + some options...
 ```
 `DONATE_LEVEL` is **not a donation to me**, it's the donation included in xmrig project to help developers to continue the project.
 Please, to help them, let the donation to 5.